pdxiv/claude-adventure/scott-adams-engine.md

 To decode this:
 17612 / 150 = 117 remainder 62
-So this encodes commands 117 and 62 (move item to room)
+So this encodes commands 117 and 62 (move object to room)

 The full range of commands is detailed in the [Action Codes](#action-codes) section.